Creating Email Sequences and Sales Funnels – Part 3

 ☑ A detailed and effective email sequence strategy.

-☑ Specific techniques and tactics for creating a pathway which leads your reader towards your desired end goal.
+☑ Specific techniques and tactics for creating a pathway that leads your reader towards your desired end goal.

 ☑ Specific phases and what each email needs to do at every phase of your email sequence.